ImErvin/Theory-of-Algorithms/[2]CollatzList/README.md

 This conjecture is named after Lothar Collatz who introduced the concept in 1937.
 The algorithm is: take any positive integer n.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 Otherwise, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.
 [1]

 #### Further Examination
-My takeback from this problem is to be able to create a recursive function that will take a value N, add this number to a list.
+My take back from this problem is to be able to create a recursive function that will take a value N, add this number to a list.
 Once the number is saved in this list, I will need to perform a different operation on the number depending on if the number is odd or even.

 The formula provided is: